Lemoncode/svelte-workshop/03-slot-card/README.md

 - Cool,time to play with slots, we want to display in each card a different body.

-- Let's create in our card componente slot for the body.
+- Let's define in our card component a slot for the body.

 _./src/common/card.svelte_